allythiel/virtual-bookshelf-back-end/README.md

 # virtual-bookshelf-back-end
 Virtual Bookshelf Back End

-This repository holds the needed back end to run the Virtual Bookshelf Front End, which is a web app for avid book readers.
-This back end, combined with the Virtual Bookshelf Front End, was created as a way book readers could track their books and find thri next reads for my final capstone project through devCodeCamp.
+This repository holds the required back end to run the Virtual Bookshelf Front End, which is a web app for avid book readers.
+When combining this back end with the Virtual Bookshelf Front End, it allows books readers to track their books, as well as find their next book to read.
+This project was created as a final capstone during my 16 week immersive bootcamp with deveCodeCamp.

-Technologies used include: Node.js, Express.js, Mongoose, Joi, Nodemon, Config and Cors.
+In this project, the technologies that were used include Node.js, Express.js, Mongoose, Joi, Nodemon, Config and Cors.